 This course is also available as a non-apprenticeship course.
-For more information please go here.
+Learn more about the non-apprenticeship Certificate III in Hairdressing here.

 With a carefully curated apprenticeship dedicated to teaching you advanced hairstyling techniques, Melbourne Polytechnic’s Certificate III in Hairdressing SHB30416 (Apprenticeship stream) will teach you the skills you’ll need for a fruitful career in hairdressing.
 With an expected 31,000 job openings across the hairdressing industry in the next five years, it’s a great time to pick up the scissors.

 As part of Melbourne Polytechnic’s Certificate III in Hairdressing SHB30416 (Apprenticeship stream) you’ll receive valuable training from an array of experienced trade professionals on-campus and at your workplace.
 With qualified industry leaders guiding you throughout your apprenticeship, our course will help you hone your salon techniques to apply on the job.
 You’ll learn all of the necessary skills, including cut and colour, chemical straightening, hair design, client consultation and financial transactions.
 Our purpose-built fully-equipped training salon is open five days a week for additional real-world training that’s still on campus.
 Melbourne Polytechnic offers hairdressing students the unique opportunities to take part in training workshops with industry experts, enter industry-accredited hair competitions and exhibit your skills in an end-of-year student showcase.

 Qualified hairdressers who have completed their apprenticeship can work within a range of hairdressing practices.
 You might find work in a salon, styling for television and film, or running your own hairdressing business.
 Hairdressers can also choose to specialise further, learning new skills on the job.

 Students may enter into the industry as hairdressers.